Nocturnxl/CineHack/README.md

 🚀 Usage
-bash
-Copy
-Edit
 # Run in cinematic mode
-python cinematic_hack.py
+python cinehack.py

 # Skip delays (fast preview)
-python cinematic_hack.py --fast
+python cinehack.py --fast
 🔧 Requires Python 3.7+
 ✨ For full Unicode and ANSI support on Windows, run from a modern terminal (Windows Terminal or WSL)